small-tech/auto-encrypt-localhost/README.md

 })
 ```

-You can now reach your server via https://localhost, https://127.0.0.1, and via its external IPv4 address on your local area network.
-To find out what that is, you can run the following in the Node interpreter:
+You can now reach your server via https://localhost, https://127.0.0.1, and via its external IPv4 address(es) on your local area network.
+To find the list of IP addresses that your local server is reachable from, you can run the following code in the Node interpreter:

 ```js
 Object.entries(os.networkInterfaces())